jnccd/nixos-config/README.md

 4. `sudo nixos-rebuild switch`
 5. Reboot
 6. [Generate a new ssh key](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent) and register it to your github/gitlab account
-7. Clone the nixos-config repo via ssh
+7. Clone the nixos-config repo via ssh into `~/git/nixos-config` (yes the path is important)
 8. In the flake.nix, add the new host in the hosts array
 9. In the hosts folder, add a folder for the given hostname and within it the `hardware-configuration.nix` from the initial config
 10. Populate the hostname folder with the configuration.nix and home.nix from another host to init